Danpc11/mechanogenomic-virtual-cell-/README.md

 ## Case study: hepatic fibrosis

-The first biological application of the mechanogenomic virtual-cell framework is hepatic fibrosis.
+Hepatic fibrosis is the **first, fully-calibrated case study** of the general mechanogenomic virtual-cell framework — chosen because tissue stiffening provides a clean physical axis and because complete nuclear-area timecourses and fibrosis RNA-seq cohorts are available.
+The framework itself is phenotype-agnostic (see the phenotype table); the hepatocyte is where it is validated in depth.

 In this case study, fibrosis progression is treated as a tissue-stiffness axis.
 The hepatocyte virtual cell is calibrated using nuclear-area dynamics from primary hepatocytes cultured on soft and stiff hydrogels, and the resulting model outputs are compared with fibrosis-associated RNA-seq trajectories from human liver cohorts.

 Current model interpretation:

 - the mechanosensitive population shows a strong stiffness-dependent nuclear-area increase;
-- the 1→23 kPa response is approximately 2.2-fold for the mechanosensitive population;
+- the 1→23 kPa response is approximately 2.1–2.2-fold (bootstrap 95% CI ≈ [1.8, 2.5]) for the mechanosensitive population;
 - nuclear adaptation is time-dependent and stiffness-dependent;
 - high-stiffness substrates relax more slowly than soft substrates;
 - the stiffness-to-drive relation is saturating rather than purely linear.